Shower door frames made from stainless steel, aluminum, brass, or any other metal are strong and durable, but they are also subject to oxidation.

-Use a brush to apply an even level of primer all along the shower frame.
+Use a brush to apply an even first layer of primer throughout the shower frame.

 5- Paint the Metal Shower Door Frame

-Apply an even level of paint just as you did the primer.
-You should be using metal acrylic latex paint that includes a rust-inhibitor.
+Apply an even level of metal acrylic latex paint just as you did the primer.

 Inspect the frame after the second coat has dried to see if you missed any spots.